phara0n/ecar-project/docs/api_documentation_guide.md

 6. View the response

 ### Understanding Models
 Each API endpoint operates on specific data models.
-The models are documented in the "Schemas" section at the bottom of the Swagger UI page.
+The models are documented in the "Schemas" section at the bottom of the Swagger UI / ReDoc pages.
+**Important:** Verify the schemas shown in Swagger/ReDoc against the actual backend code (`serializers.py`, `models.py`) for accuracy, especially for nested relationships (e.g., `customer` field within `Vehicle` response).

 ### Error Handling
 API errors follow standard HTTP status codes: